-The topic of the meeting will address the role of interior designers, which is under challenge by the NSW Building Bill 2023.
-The DIA has raised that regulators don’t understand what interior designers do and has noted that the profession urgently needs to be considered for licensing under the NSW Building Bill 2023 to allow interior designers to practice in their full capacity.
+The DIA put out a nation-wide call to interior designers, both members and non-members, to join a Zoom meeting on 12 September.
+The topic of the meeting was to address the role of interior designers, which is under challenge by the NSW Building Bill 2023.
+The DIA raised that regulators don’t understand what interior designers do and noted that the profession urgently needs to be considered for licensing under the NSW Building Bill 2023 to allow interior designers to practice in their full capacity.

 “In a significant step towards advancing the recognition and regulation of the interior design profession in Australia, a crucial meeting took place in Sydney last Thursday.
 Representatives from the DIA met with officials from the New South Wales Department of Customer Service, to discuss what would be required to achieve licensing for interior designers in NSW.”

-The DIA states that this is important because “NSW is the state leading the review of its building regime.
+The DIA stated that this was important because “NSW is the state leading the review of its building regime.
 If licensing for interior designers doesn’t happen in NSW, we predict that the profession will disappear under the category of building designers who are already licensed.

-“We believe interior designers should be recognised as a separate class of design practitioners,” it states.
+“We believe interior designers should be recognised as a separate class of design practitioners,” it stated.

-The DIA’s latest submission to NSW Government can be viewed here.
+The DIA’s submission to NSW Government can be viewed here.

 Design Institute of Australia